What is it about?

 How much will I get paid?

-If you’re a higher education student eligible for a grant and looking to train in one of the 32 European countries, you can currently receive €380 to €430 a month, depending on the country you visit.
-This should help cover accommodation and some living expenses.
+If you’re a higher education student looking to take up this opportunity in Europe, you can currently receive €380 to €430 a month, depending on the country you visit.
+You can receive more for travelling outside Europe, if your institution takes part in International Credit Mobility.
+This should help towards living expenses.

 There is an additional €20 per month for disadvantaged students on top of this grant amount.

-There is also some additional funding available for students with special needs, which you will need to apply for before you leave.
+There is also some additional funding available for students with special needs, which you will need to apply for before you go.
 Again, it’s best discussed in more detail with your Erasmus+ contact.

 There is no fee for taking part.